-For ease, opt for a store-bought gnocchi.
+For ease, opt for store-bought gnocchi.
 Just cook per package instructions, slightly shy of full cook time (as gnocchi will finish in the oven).

-A nice melting cheese works great!
+A nice melting cheese works great in this recipe!

-‘Pizza mozzarella’ was used here over, say, fresh mozzarella.
+Pizza mozzarella was used here over, say, fresh mozzarella.
 It melts really well and is super stringy and delicious.

 If you want to top this bad boy with fresh mozzarella, though, (or a combo of both), go for it!